 This will leave your fish with a compromised immune system.
 On top of that, things like ammonia and nitrite poisoning can cause your fish to spend a lot of time at the bottom of the tank, inviting fin rot to infect your fish.

-Similar to imbalanced nutrients, temperature plays a role in the immunity of your fish.ย Betta fish need a constant 78-80ยฐ F (25.6-26.7ยฐ C)ย and cannot tolerate sudden changes in temperature.
+Stable water temperature plays a role in the immunity of your fish.
+Betta fish need a constant 78-80° F (25.6-26.7° C) and cannot tolerate sudden temperature changes.

 Likewise, live plants are the safest for bettas as they don’t rip tail fins, however, the right artificial plant will also keep your betta fish safe.